Trigary/quiz-presenter/README.md

 ~~~

 Normally you would convert a quiz to this JSON format using a simple (e.g. Python) script.
-Some example conversion scripts like that are available [here](https://github.com/Trigary/quiz-presenter/wiki)
+Some example conversion scripts like that are available [here](https://github.com/Trigary/quiz-presenter/wiki/Conversion-from-other-data-formats).
-(TODO: improve this link).

 For more information head please over to the [Wiki page](https://github.com/Trigary/quiz-presenter/wiki).